viamrobotics/docs/docs/services/ml/_index.md

 tags: ["data management", "ml", "model training"]
 aliases:
   - /manage/data/deploy-model/
-description: "Deploy an image classification model to a robot."
+description: "Deploy Machine Learning models to a robot."
 # SME: Aaron Casas
 ---

+The ML Model service allows you to deploy machine learning models to your robots.

 Navigate to your robot's [**CONFIG** tab](https://app.viam.com/robot) and click on the **SERVICES** subtab.